mohammadtawfik/aerolearn_ai/docs/development/day12_plan.md

 # Day 12: Content Analysis Foundation — Plan, Criteria, and Implementation Map

+**Status as of 2024-06-13:**
+✔ **Task 12.1: Complete — All code, tests, and docs delivered and verified**
+✔ Updated API & architecture docs
+✔ All tests passed for `/app/core/ai/content_similarity.py` and `/app/core/ai/embedding.py`

 The following criteria, checklist, and mapping define the complete scope for Day 12 of the AeroLearn AI sprint.
 All items must be satisfied and checked off for Day 12 to be considered done and ready for review.

 ---

 ## ❏ Task 12.1: Implement Content Similarity Detection

-- [ ] Vector embedding generation implemented for multiple content types (text, document, multimedia)
+- [x] Vector embedding generation implemented for multiple content types (text, document, multimedia)
-- [ ] Similarity calculation algorithms created with configurable thresholds
+- [x] Similarity calculation algorithms created with configurable thresholds
-- [ ] Cross-course content comparison built with results visualization
+- [x] Cross-course content comparison built with results visualization
-- [ ] Similarity-based content recommendations developed
+- [x] Similarity-based content recommendations developed
-- [ ] Unit tests written for embedding generation and similarity scoring
+- [x] Unit tests written for embedding generation and similarity scoring
-- [ ] Similarity detection algorithms and configuration documented
+- [x] Similarity detection algorithms and configuration documented

 ---